 If you require home care services because of a job-related injury, you may be eligible to receive coverage through worker’s compensation.

 LONG-TERM CARE INSURANCE

 Originally intended as protection from a lengthy and expensive nursing home stay, many long-term care policies have expanded coverage to include personal care, companionship and other home care services.
-Policy benefits can vary greatly from plan to plan, so be sure to check your coverage.
+Benefits can vary greatly from plan to plan, so be sure to check your coverage.

 VA AID AND ATTENDANCE BENEFIT